 Access BPL provides broadband Internet access to homes and businesses, using a combination of techniques and wiring.
-In late December 2011, the last large Access BPL company and provider, IBEC, announced that it was shutting down in January 2012.
-At this point, most of the IBEC systems are shut down, although a few still have equipment on the poles, making radio noise although unused.
-Although there are a handful of tiny BPL systems still in operation in the US, at this point, Ed reports that most remaining systems do not use the ham bands.
+As of December 2012, there are only a handful of BPL systems still in operation in the US and none are being expanded in any way as the major US BPL manufacturers have all shut down any production of BPL equipment.
+At this point, Ed reports that most remaining systems do not use the ham bands.
 The BPL system operated by the French Broad EMC in North Carolina, however, does use the Amateur bands.
 In late 2011 testing, ARRL staff found that this system also does not notch the NTIA bands and it was operating well above the FCC limits.
 Because the system uses IBEC equipment, ARRL held off on filing a complaint on this until it could learn how IBEC's bankruptcy would affect the operation of the system, but since it appears that the system will continue in operation, ARRL will prepare and file a complaint with the FCC.